 Kevin and Penny have Jack (aged five) in their family when twins Alex and Luke are born on 20 December 2017.
 Kevin is the parent of and responsible for the twins, and they were born as a result of the same pregnancy.
 Kevin is therefore entitled to a child personal allowance for Jack, Alex and Luke.

+You will receive a ‘child amount’ for these children and it will not affect the amounts you get for other children in your household.
 It applies from the date you become responsible for the adopted child.

 This special circumstance will not apply if: